api2cart/swift5-sdk/docs/ReturnAPI.md

 let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,order_products") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let orderId = "orderId_example" // String | Defines the order id (optional) let orderIds = "orderIds_example" // String | Retrieves return requests specified by order ids (optional) let customerId = "customerId_example" // String | Retrieves return requests specified by customer id (optional)
+Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let orderId = "orderId_example" // String | Defines the order id (optional) let orderIds = "orderIds_example" // String | Retrieves return requests specified by order ids (optional) let customerId = "customerId_example" // String | Retrieves return requests specified by customer id (optional)